jameshughes89/cs101/site/topics/tuples-dictionaries-sets/tuples-dictionaries-sets.rst

     print(only_taking_csci)     # Results in {'Greg', 'Anna'}

-* Unlike union and intersection, the order of the operands matter
+* Unlike union and intersection, the order of the operands for set difference matter

 .. code-block:: python
     :linenos: